WHAT WE DO

 The earlier discussions about the quality of a project begin, the greater their impact will be.
 After all, asking for advice the day before submitting a permit application will not allow for any kind of useful discussion about the project.
 It is for this reason that the CoBAT (Code Bruxellois de l’Aménagement du Territoire – Brussels Town and Country Planning Code) aims to encourage project promoters to engage in discussion about architectural quality at an early stage.

 Since September 2019, the CoBAT decree has stipulated, in article 11/1, that a request for a design review must be submitted to BMA for all permit applications involving projects with a floor area greater than 5,000 m².
 This review must be appended to the permit application.

 In addition to this official design review, applicants may also request, on their own initative, a discussion about the quality of the project through the organisation of a Project Meeting.
 Project Meetings, which were created by BMA in 2015, have replaced the previous Chambre de qualité (Quality Chamber).
 Their aim is to stimulate the quality of projects, to transparently and efficiently streamline communication, to organise a professional dialogue between the architects/clients and the contractor, and to coordinate the opinions of the different authorities most closely involved in assessing quality.
 In this way, precious time can be saved thanks to pre-emptive consultation and a well-coordinated approach.

 How to request a BMA design review within the context of a permit application

-For projects with a floor area greater than 5,000 m², planning permit applications must include a design review from BMA.
+For projects with a floor area greater than 5,000 m² (in the sense of the PRAS), planning permit applications must include a design review from BMA.

 To apply, applicants must submit a request by email containing all information necessary to allow the project to be adequately assessed.
 The design review request must therefore include: